dynamsoft-docs/barcode-reader-docs/parameters/reference/localization-modes.md

 ```

-## Performance Adaptability
+## Impacts on Performance
 ### Speed
 The SDK will loop the setting modes one by one until find as many barcodes as `ExpectedBarcodesCount` specified or timeout.
 The more modes you set, the more time the process may take.
-Setting an appropriate mode first in order may speed up the process.
+Setting an appropriate mode first in order or setting only necessary modes may speed up the process.

-### Completeness
+### Read Rate
-Setting more modes along with different arguments may improve the Completeness.
+Setting more modes along with different arguments may improve the Read Rate.

-### Correctness
+### Accuracy
-`LocalizationModes` has no influence on the Correctness.
+`LocalizationModes` has no influence on the Accuracy.

 ## Candidate Argument List
 - [ScanStride](#scanstride)